History of The National Transportation Safety Board

 Because the US DOT has broad operational and regulatory responsibilities that affect the safety and efficiency of the transportation system, and transportation accidents may suggest deficiencies in that system, the NTSB’s independence was deemed necessary to provide objectivity in its investigations and recommendations.

 Since our inception in 1967, the NTSB has investigated more than 153,000 aviation accidents and thousands of surface transportation events.
 On call 24 hours a day, 365 days a year, our investigators travel throughout the country and to every corner of the world in response to transportation disasters.
 The NTSB investigates accidents and events to determine their probable cause, examine safety issues, and develop recommendations to prevent similar accidents and events in the future.
-We have issued more than 15,730 safety recommendations to more than 2,470 recipients in all transportation modes.
+We have issued more than 15,500 safety recommendations to more than 2,470 recipients in all transportation modes.
 The recommended action has been implemented for 82 percent of the over 12,700 recommendations that have been closed.
-Since 1990, we have compiled and published our MWL, which increases awareness of—and support for—the most critical changes needed to reduce transportation accidents and save lives.
 The agency also develops safety research studies focused on broader safety questions and topic areas, enabling us to better perform our mission.

 2017 - NTSB Marks 50 Years of Saving Lives with Timeline